 How to Use Dokan Simple Auctions from Frontend

-In this article, we will read a brief about how to use Dokan Auctions from frontend.
+In this article, we will read a brief about how to use Dokan Auctions from the frontend.

 To know about the installation and configuration please read How to install and configure Dokan Auctions.

-We are assuming you have already installed the the WP Simple Auctions plugin and Dokan Auctions add-on.
-If you are using Dokan theme (which came with the plugin), you will see a menu on the dashboard dropdown.
+We are assuming you have already installed the WP Simple Auctions plugin and Dokan Auctions module.
+If you are using the Dokan theme (which came with the plugin), you will see a menu on the dashboard dropdown.

 Otherwise, you have to navigate to the dashboard first and then you will see the new menu item “Auctions”.

 This is a different product type and some extra input is needed; also you might want to keep the auction products in a separate tab.

 This page is quite similar to the Dokan main products page.
 Click on the “Add New Auction Product” button.